ericf/express-handlebars/README.md

 ### Template Caching

-This module uses a smart template caching strategy.
+This view engine uses a smart template caching strategy.
 In development, templates will always be loaded from disk, i.e., no caching.
 In production, raw files and compiled Handlebars templates are aggressively cached.

 The easiest way to control template/view caching is through Express' [view cache setting][]: